-AUGUSTA – As Domestic Violence Awareness Month comes to an end, the Maine Coalition to End Domestic Violence (MCEDV) is recognizing individuals who have contributed significantly towards creating safety and justice for survivors of domestic abuse and violence with its Champions of Change Awards.
+AUGUSTA – As Domestic Violence Awareness Month comes to an end, the Maine Coalition to End Domestic Violence (MCEDV) recognizes individuals who have contributed significantly towards creating safety and justice for survivors of domestic abuse and violence with its Champions of Change Awards.
 The awards were given virtually due to the COVID-19 pandemic.

-The first honoree is the late Juliet Holmes-Smith, who had a long career as an attorney working on behalf of survivors of domestic abuse.
-Most recently, in her role as the Executive Director of Maine’s Volunteer Lawyer’s Project Juliet focused on expanding access to pro bono representation for survivors of abuse, working alongside MCEDV and other partners to recruit volunteer attorneys to the cause.
+The first honoree is the late Juliet Holmes-Smith, who had a long career as an attorney working on behalf of domestic abuse survivors.
+Most recently, in her role as the Executive Director of Maine’s Volunteer Lawyer’s Project, Juliet focused on expanding access to pro bono representation for survivors of abuse, working alongside MCEDV and other partners to recruit volunteer attorneys to the cause.
 In addition to expanding options for representation, she was an active voice at many influential policy tables.

 “The 24/7 support that advocates offer never faltered when COVID-19 arrived in Maine – not for one moment.
-In fact, all areas of advocacy have become more complex, just as the needs and the outreach has increased, and advocates have again and again risen to meet the challenges,” says Francine Garland Stark, MCEDV’s Executive Director.
+In fact, all areas of advocacy have become more complex, just as the needs and the outreach have increased, and advocates have again and again risen to meet the challenges,” says Francine Garland Stark, MCEDV’s Executive Director.

-About the Maine Coalition to End Domestic Violence:
+About the Maine Coalition to End Domestic Violence

-The Maine Coalition to End Domestic Violence (MCEDV) mobilizes collaborative community action with and on behalf of a statewide network of Domestic Violence Resource Centers to ensure that all people affected by domestic abuse and violence in Maine are restored to safety and that perpetrators are held accountable.
+The Maine Coalition to End Domestic Violence (MCEDV) mobilizes collaborative community action with and on behalf of a statewide network of Domestic Violence Resource Centers to ensure that all people affected by domestic abuse and violence in Maine are restored safely and that perpetrators are held accountable.